-We suppose that the delabeled process $ \XX $ is reversible with respect to a translation-invariant equilibrium state $ \mu ^{\Psi , \beta }$.
+We suppose that the unlabeled process $ \XX $ is reversible with respect to a translation invariant equilibrium state $ \mu ^{\Psi , \beta }$.
 In many cases, we expect the existence of such an equilibrium state.
-For example, if $ \Psi $ is a Ruelle-class potential (i.e., it is super-stable and regular in the sense of Ruelle), then the associated translation-invariant canonical Gibbs measures exist.
-Here, super-stability is a condition that prevents infinitely many particles agglomerating in a bounded domain, and regularity means the integrability of interactions at infinity and therefore provides an interpretation of the Dobrushin--Lanford--Ruelle equation \cite{ruelle.2}.
+For example, if $ \Psi $ is a Ruelle-class potential (i.e., it is super-stable and regular in the sense of Ruelle), then the associated translation invariant canonical Gibbs measures exist.
+Here, super-stability is a condition that prevents infinitely many particles agglomerating in a bounded domain, and regularity means the integrability of interactions at infinity and therefore provides the Dobrushin--Lanford--Ruelle equation \cite{ruelle.2}.

-We investigate the tagged particles $ \X ^i = \{ \X _t^i \}_{t\in[0,\infty)} $ in the system.
-Although the total delabeled system $ \XX $ is a $ \mu ^{\Psi , \beta }$-reversible Markov process, each tagged particle $ \X ^i$ is a non-Markov process because the total system affects it in a complicated fashion.
+We investigate the tagged particles $ X ^i = \{ X _t^i \}_{t\in[0,\infty)} $ in the system.
+Although the total unlabeled system $ \XX $ is a $ \mu ^{\Psi , \beta }$-reversible Markov process, each tagged particle $ X ^i$ is a non-Markov process because the total system affects it in a complicated fashion.
 Applying the Kipnis--Varadhan theory, it can nevertheless be seen that the motion of each tagged particle always reverts to Brownian motion under diffusive scaling \cite{gp,De,o.inv1,o.inv2,tane.93}.
 That is,

-The constant may depend on the initial configuration, and we therefore introduce $ \alpha $, defined as the {\it average} of $ (1/2) \sigma ^2 $.
+The constant may depend on the initial configuration, and we therefore introduce $ \alpha $, defined as the expectation of $ (1/2) \sigma ^2 $ with respect to the reduced Palm measure of the reversible measure $ \mu ^{\Psi , \beta }$.
 The constant matrix $ \alpha $ is called the self-diffusion matrix.

 Once such convergence of motion is established under this fairly general situation, it is natural and important to inquire about the positivity of the self-diffusion matrix $ \alpha $.